clulab/processors/README.md

 [Stanford's CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml), and one for a faster processor (`FastNLPProcessor`) that cherry picks fast components from multiple sources (Stanford and [MaltParser](http://www.maltparser.org/)).
 `CoreNLPProcessor` also includes a full-fledged Rhetorical Structure Theory (RST) discourse parser.
-Furthermore, this code contains a machine learning (ML) package (`edu.arizona.sista.learning`), which includes implementations for common ML algorithms (Perceptron, Logistic Regression, Support Vector Machines, Random Forests) for both classification and ranking.
+Furthermore, this code contains a machine learning (ML) package (`edu.arizona.sista.learning`), which includes implementations for common ML algorithms (e.g., Perceptron, Logistic Regression, Support Vector Machines, Random Forests) for both classification and ranking.

 This software requires Java 1.6, Scala 2.9 or higher, and CoreNLP 1.3.4 or higher.